boardroom-inc/stateless/docs/other/funds/consensys-labs.md

-title: Consensys Labs - EthHub
+title: Consensys Labs - stateless

 description: ConsenSys Labs incubates the best teams of Web3 across the globe, providing them mentorship, and access to the ConsenSys network of top-tier projects.